Ai Accountant

 Knowledge Management

-Maintain India specific narration libraries, merchant lists, GST implications by category, quick reference guides for onboarding.
+Maintain India specific narration libraries, merchant lists, GST implications by category, and quick reference guides for onboarding new team members.

 Quarterly Maintenance Routine

-Retire obsolete rules, consolidate duplicate vendors, update for new payment methods, refine based on error trends.
+Retire obsolete rules.
+Consolidate duplicate vendors.
+Update for new payment methods, especially evolving UPI formats.
+Refine based on error trends and exception queue analysis.

 Automation Tools and Technology